artlu99/alchemy-r2w3-week-10/README.md

 2. ✅ show each profile's Following profiles 🗸
       1. ✅ replace "recommendedProfiles" with "members of R2W3 community" based on Follows 🗸
 3. ✅ show comments on posts 🗸
-4. read from json for global config variables (e.g., initial Follow address, page limits)
-5. dark mode
+4. dark mode
-6. navbar / breadcrumbs at top/bottom of page (e.g., quick links to Lenster)
+5. navbar / breadcrumbs at top/bottom of page (e.g., quick links to Lenster)
-8. Lit Protocol SDK to token-gate access for MintKudos token holders
+6. Lit Protocol SDK to token-gate access for MintKudos token holders
-9. paging of API call results
-   1. show other (arbitrary) profile attributes set by dApps, such as the list of attributes
+7. show other (arbitrary) profile attributes set by dApps, such as the list of attributes
-10. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)

 ## Links
 * Week 10 kick-off [tweet](https://twitter.com/thatguyintech/status/1547585019983499268) by [@thatguyintech](https://twitter.com/thatguyintech)